Puertollano

 Puertollano ([pweɾtoˈʎano]) is a municipality of Spain located in the province of Ciudad Real, Castile-La Mancha.
-The city has a population of 47,035 (2019).
+The city has a population of 45,539 (2022).
 Contrasting to the largely rural character of the region, Puertollano stands out for the importance of industry, with a past linked to industrial and mining activities.
-It lies on the AVE high speed train line linking Madrid and Seville (opened 1992).
+It lies on the Madrid–Seville high-speed rail line (opened 1992).

 Geography

 Location

 Puertollano is located in the Iberian Peninsula, in the transitional region between the southern half of the Inner Plateau and the northern reaches of Sierra Morena.

 It lies at the natural pass linking the plains of Argamasilla to the North and the valley of the Ojailén river to the south, on which a modest East–West chain of mountains interrupts, at about 710 metres above sea level.

 The Ojailén, a tributary of the Jándula (in turn a right-bank tributary of the Guadalquivir), originally belonged to the Guadiana basin, yet it was later captured by the Guadalquivir basin.

 It is sided by the Cerro de Santa Ana (900 m) and the Cerro de San Sebastián (880 m), hills located, respectively, to the North-East and West of the urban nucleus.

 It is located in the southern limits of the Campo de Calatrava volcanic region, featuring the famous Fuente Agria, an instance of the many ferruginous water springs with high CO2 content common in the volcanic area.